joestringer/bsc/charter.md

 BSC or Committee, as applicable, will vote on a one vote per voting representative basis.

-#.
-Except as provided in Section 13.a. or elsewhere in this Charter, decisions
+#. unless a different threshold is specified in this Charter, Decisions by vote
-by vote at a meeting will require a simple majority vote, provided quorum is met.
-Except as provided in Section 16.a. or elsewhere in this Charter, decisions by electronic vote without a meeting will require a majority of all voting representatives.
+at a meeting will require a simple majority vote, provided quorum is met.
+Decisions by electronic vote without a meeting will require a majority of all voting representatives.

 #.
 In the event of a tied vote with respect to an action that cannot be